-For further detail operation about using D-ViewCam software, please refer to D-ViewCam Manual.
+For more detail operation of using D-ViewCam software, please refer to D-ViewCam Manual.

 Live Video

 When you connect to the camera's web interface you will see the following page.
 This is the Live Video page which will allow you to view the camera's video feed and control basic camera functions using the icons on the screen.
 Please refer to the tables on the following pages for detailed information about the icons on this screen.